minindu-cmd/esp32-gauge/README.md

 # ESP32 Vehicle Gauge with GC9A01 TFT Display using LVGL

-This project uses an ESP32 microcontroller to create a vehicle gauge for measuring battery voltage and engine temperature, displaying the information on a GC9A01 TFT display using the LVGL library.
+This project uses an ESP32 microcontroller to create a vehicle gauge and displaying the information on a GC9A01 TFT display using the LVGL library.

 ## Components Required